 Richard will explore early examples of these techniques and what libraries and system suppliers will need to consider to take advantage of these trends in the future.

 He will then lead an open discussion on the many concerns, issues, challenges, opportunities and benefits that naturally emerge from proposing fundamental changes such as these.

 Technology Evangelist, OCLC

 Richard Wallis, distinguished thought leader in Semantic Web and Linked Data, joined OCLC in 2012 as Technology Evangelist to focus and share Linked Data developments.
 He has been at the forefront of the emergence of these technologies in the information world for over 20 years.
 He is Chair of the W3C Schema Bib Extend Community Group and evangelist for the adoption of Linked Data in libraries and wider Web.
-He has an international reputation for insightful and entertaining keynote sessions at...
+He has an international reputation for...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!